nangalvivek/widget/README.md

-widget
+Widget
 ======

-php/js widget for streaming gatecoin's BTCUSD data on any website
+JS widget for streaming gatecoin's BTCUSD data on any website